alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 ### Array's length and element

 This is a classic example.
-We access the array's length property and an element in a loop.
+We access the array's length property and an element value in a loop.
 JIT is smart enough to move those read outside the loop.

 ```csharp
 public int Test(int[] arr)